Who can see this?

 - Total Views - The total number of views executed by the category of viewers.

-- View Time - The total amount of time the media has been played by this category of viewers.
+- View Time - The total media viewing time of this media by this category of viewers.

-- Average View Time - The average amount of time the media was played during each VIEW by this category of viewers.
+- Average View Time - The average media viewing time for each VIEW by this category of viewers.

 - Downloads - The number of times this media has been downloaded by the category of viewers.